birder-project/vision-data-curation/docs/example/tree_of_life_10m.md

 <https://huggingface.co/datasets/birder-project/TreeOfLife-10M-WEBP>

 You can use `git clone` with `git lfs` for large files or download it via the Hugging Face CLI or UI.

+Install the Hugging Face CLI via `pip install huggingface_hub` if you haven't already:

 ```sh
 hf download birder-project/TreeOfLife-10M-WEBP --repo-type dataset